haskell/ghcup-hs/docs/guide.md

 `ghcup` is very portable.
 There are a few exceptions though:

-1. `ghcup tui` is only available on non-windows platforms
-2. legacy subcommands `ghcup install` (without a tool identifier) and `ghcup install-cabal` may be removed in the future
+1. legacy subcommands `ghcup install` (without a tool identifier) and `ghcup install-cabal` may be removed in the future

 # Configuration